Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/essay.md

 - validating repository-facing materials
 - supporting actual movement to the external repository

-These two lanes reinforce each other.
+These two tracks reinforce each other.

 A better plan improves execution.